Random Finite Set Theory and Centralized Control of Large Collaborative Swarms: APPENDIX A: Differential Dynamic Programming

 where $Q_x$, $Q_u$, $Q_{xx}$, $Q_{xu}$, and $Q_{uu}$ are the running coefficients (weights) of the quadratized value function at a certain time-step.
 Note, in the standard formulation, the time-step $k$ is dropped for these equations.
 Any primes denote the next time-step.
 The equations for the running weights are given by

 where $l_x$, $l_u$, $l_{xx}$, $l_{uu}$, and $l_{ux}$ are the gradients and Hessians of the cost function, $f_x$, $f_u$, $f_{xx}$, $f_{uu}$ $f_{ux}$ are the gradients and Hessians of the nonlinear dynamics, and $V_x'$, and $V_{xx}'$ are the gradient and Hessian of the value function.
-For the ILQR formulation, the Hessians of the nonlinear dynamics are ignored.
-By using this quadratic approximation, the minimum in terms of $\delta\mathbf{u}$ is found given by
+For the ILQR formulation, the gradients and Hessians for an LTV system (which is the model used for RFS control in Section \ref{dynamicmodelsec}) are trivial, but for the DDP formulation, the gradients and Hessians for the nonlinear dynamics must be computed.
+By using this quadratic approximation, the minimum in terms of $\delta\mathbf{u}$ is found using